UniversalDependencies/docs/_hy/feat/Aspect.md

 emphasis on one point on the time scale (the point of completion), this aspect does not work well with the present tense.

-The forms with resultative participles might better be defined as “perfect stative”.
+The forms with resultative participles might better be defined as ‘perfect stative’.

 #### Examples